 Learn About Our Accreditation at Richmond Community College

-Richmond Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees, associate in applied science degrees, diplomas, and certificates.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call (404) 679-4500 if you have questions about our accreditation.
+Richmond Community College (RichmondCC) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, associate in applied science degrees, diplomas, and certificates.
+Questions about the accreditation of Richmond Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Questions regarding college operations, including admissions, financial aid, and programs offered, should be addressed to the Student Services Department at (910) 410-1730.
 The Commission should only be contacted if there is evidence that appears to support RichmondCC’s non-compliance with a SACSCOC requirement or standard.

-The Richmond Community College Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB) Commission on Accreditation of Allied Health Education Programs, which can be reached at 25400 U.S. Highway 19 North, Suite 158, Clearwater, Fla., 33763 or at (727) 210-2350.
+The Medical Assisting program at Richmond Community College is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of Medical Assisting Education Review Board (MAERB).

 Certificate Accreditation at RichmondCC

-- The Associate Degree Nursing program is approved by the N.C.
-Board of Nursing.
+- The Associate Degree Nursing and Practical Nursing program are approved by the North Carolina Board of Nursing.

-- The Criminal Justice Technology program is certified as meeting the educational and program requirements of the N.C.
+- The Criminal Justice Technology program is certified as meeting the educational and program requirements of the North Carolina.
 Criminal Justice Education and Training Standards Commission.

-- The Basic Law Enforcement Training program is certified by the N.C.
+- The Basic Law Enforcement Training program is certified by the North Carolina.
 Criminal Justice Training Standards Commission.

 RichmondCC’s Quality Enhancement Plan